sanjeevyg14/Travonex/README2.md

 2.  **The Genkit Server**: Powers the AI features.

 You will need to open **two separate terminals** in VS Code to run both.

+If you are integrating the optional Express backend, open a **third terminal** for it.

 ### Terminal 1: Run the Next.js Frontend